Skilles/MobMincer/README.md

 * `maxMinceTick` - The amount of ticks that pass between minces.
 Soulspeed scales this down.
 Default: 500
 * `unbreakingBound` - The bound used for the RNG when calculating unbreaking.
 Chance to ignore durability: (1 / bound) * unbreakingLevel.
 Default: 6
-* `mobDamagePercent` - The percentage of health the mob takes when minced.
+* `mobDamagePercent` - The percentage (0 - 1.0) of health the mob takes when minced.
 Default: 0.1
+* `feederHealPercent` - The percentage (0 - 1.0) of damage healed from the feeder attachment.
+Default: 1
+* `coloredMobs` - Whether mobs should be colored based on their current health.
+Default: true
+* `allowDispensing` - Whether the Mob Mincer can be attached from a dispenser.
+Default: true

 ### Disclaimer

-The Mob Mincer can be used on any mob that has a loot table, but some mobs have special conditions (eg. slimes only dropping slime balls when they are the smallest size).
-This will be fixed in a later release along with drops customization.
+* The Mob Mincer can be used on any mob that has a loot table, but some mobs have special conditions (eg. slimes only dropping slime balls when they are the smallest size).
+This will be fixed in a later release along with more drop customization.
+* Not every mince will produce a drop, though this chance can be increased with looting.
+Without looting, you are limited to one drop per mince.

 ### Planned features

-- [ ] Better automation
 - [ ] Support for more mobs
 - [ ] More configuration
+- [ ] More attachments
 - [ ] Suggestions welcome!

 ### Dependencies